| Treats for Your

 Sometimes your chinchilla will let

+you know it wants a wooden treat by clasping the cage in its mouth and it will bang the cage.
 Make sure you buy the Aspen wood chips because chinchillas tend to eat their bedding and pine and cedar chips can

 make them sick.